kubeflow/pipelines/README.md

 pip install ./dsl/ --upgrade # The library to specify pipelines with Python. pip install ./dsl-compiler/ --upgrade # The compiler that converts pipeline code into the form required by the pipeline system.
  ```

+Note: if you prefer adding "--user" in installation of dsl-compiler, please also run "export PATH=~/.local/bin:$PATH".

 After successful installation the command "dsl-compile" should be added to your PATH.

 ## Compile the samples